 Here are four we recommend considering:

-Cost-per-engagement can be measured in terms of dollars spent per post like, comment, view, or other social interaction.
-Consider giving influencers a unique hashtag to track how many people join the conversation and help spread the word. repins on Pinterest, retweets on Twitter, and shares on Facebook.
-In a 2016 influencer marketing case study Each brand recruited a variety of influencers and tracked engagement through likes, comments, and hashtags.
+Cost-per-engagement can be measured in terms of dollars spent per post like, comment, view, or other social interaction (repins on Pinterest, retweets on Twitter, shares on Facebook, etc.).
+Consider giving influencers a unique hashtag to track how many people join the conversation and help spread the word.
+In a 2016 influencer marketing case study, three brands recruited a variety of influencers for promotions during Coachella, and tracked engagement through likes, comments, and hashtags.
 The case study showed that each campaign was ultimately able to reach tens of millions of people.

 If your main objective is revenue, ensure you have tracking in place to identify exactly how much money your influencer campaigns earn.
 You can use affiliate links to track online sales tied to influencers.
 If you want to widen your measurement beyond attribution windows, consider giving influencers promo codes that consumers can redeem any time.

-If your main goal is visibility, consider using a metric like impressions or even tracking pixels to measure how much traffic came to your site from an influencer campaign.
-To dig deeper, ask to see the Google Analytics data behind the impressions to get a feel for location, age range, gender, device, and more.
+If your main goal is visibility, consider focusing on a metric like impressions, using an affiliate tracking platform or simple tracking pixels to measure how much traffic came to your site from an influencer campaign.
+To dig deeper, feed results into a BI solution or reporting dashboard, or ask to see the Google Analytics data behind the impressions to get a feel for location, age range, gender, device, and more.

 Brands should also factor in content when considering the ROI of email campaigns.
 It’s typically cheaper to negotiate rights to influencer-created photography and content than it is to arrange an entire photo shoot for your brand.
 Kim Westwood of the influencer platform Shopping Links reported a higher level of engagement, click-through-to-purchase rate, and average order value on email campaigns that include influencer-generated content instead of purely brand-created content.